aas312/insurance_dapp/README.md

 An administrator opens the web app.
 The web app reads the address and identifies that the user is an admin, showing them admin only function of adding new policy managers.

 A policy manager opens the web app.
 The web app reads the address and identifies that they are a policy manager.
-The policy manager may create a new policy: setting a policy name, the price to purchase the policy, the maximum claim amount that can be submitted, the coverage period for the policy, the terms of the policy and optionally upload a file to ipfs to represent the terms of the policy.
+The policy manager may create a new policy: setting a policy name, the price to purchase the policy, the maximum claim amount that can be submitted, the coverage period for the policy, the terms of the policy and optionally upload a file to IPFS to represent the terms of the policy.
 The policy manager can manage any claims against own of their policies, either approving or denying it.

 A policy holder opens the web app.
 The web app reads the address and identifies that the user is a policy holder.
 The policy holder may submit a claim against any policies that they own.
 The policy holder can collect any claims against any previously submitted claims that have been approved.